daichi-629/obsidian-obsiscripta-mcp/README.md

 ## Script tools

-Scripts are discovered in:
+Scripts are discovered in (vault-root, configurable):

 ```
-.obsidian/mcp-tools/
+mcp-tools/
 ```

 Example: